sunrise-abhi/sunrise-systems/assets/website/sunrise-systems/GRID-BASELINE-SYSTEM.md

-# Grid and Baseline Layout System
+# Grid and Baseline Layout System - Complete Reference

+**Last Updated:** October 28, 2025
+**Status:** Production-ready - All blocks refactored

 ## Overview
-This document defines the responsive grid system and baseline rhythm for the Sunrise Systems marketing website.
+This is the complete grid and baseline layout system for the Sunrise Systems marketing website.
+This document consolidates all grid specifications, baseline rhythm guidelines, layout components, refactoring patterns, and implementation details.
 The system ensures consistent spacing, layout predictability, and visual harmony across all pages and components.

 ---